-Living and/or working in a prison is difficult to start; add in issues like overcrowding and underfunding and that difficulty compounds exponentially.
-Let it go long enough and there may be a big price to pay.
-Academic research confirms that ignoring overcrowding, maintenance issues and poor sanitation practices can actually lead to an increase in the likelihood of violence within prisons.
+Living and/or working in a prison presents many difficulties.
+Add in issues like overcrowding and underfunding and that difficulty compounds exponentially.
+Let it go long enough and the price tag gets bigger and bigger.
+Academic research confirms that ignoring overcrowding, maintenance issues, and poor sanitation practices lead to an increase in the likelihood of violence within prisons.

-Correctional facilities do have one advantage over any other large institution.
+Correctional facilities possess one advantage over any other large institution.
 Labor, one of the biggest costs in professional cleaning, is not an issue in jail.
-Inmates can—and do—much of the expected cleaning.
-Training programs can leverage that work; teaching the population a valuable technical skill they will take with them after release.
+Inmates often do much of the expected cleaning.
+Training programs further leverage that work by teaching the population a valuable technical skill they take with them after release.

 A Prison Population Boom

-The problem gets worse after considering that newly incarcerated inmates have an increased prevalence of human immunodeficiency virus infection, hepatitis B virus infection, hepatitis C virus infection, syphilis, gonorrhea, chlamydia, and Mycobacterium tuberculosis infection than the rest of the population, according to Clinical Infectious Diseases.
+The problem gets worse after considering that newly incarcerated inmates have an increased prevalence of infections.
+HIV, hepatitis B, hepatitis C, syphilis, gonorrhea, chlamydia, and Mycobacterium tuberculosis infections occur at a higher rate than in the rest of the population, according to Clinical Infectious Diseases.

-Once incarcerated, inmates are at an increased risk of acquiring blood-borne pathogens, sexually transmitted diseases, methicillin-resistant Staphylococcus aureus infection, and infection with airborne organisms, such as M. tuberculosis, influenza virus, and varicella-zoster virus.
+Once incarcerated, inmates face an increased risk of acquiring blood-borne pathogens, sexually transmitted diseases, methicillin-resistant Staphylococcus aureus infection, and infection with airborne organisms, such as M. tuberculosis, influenza virus, and varicella-zoster virus.

-Devoting resources to creating a cleaning plan has multiple payoffs.
-A checklist-style plan helps ensure cleaning goals, like reducing the spread of infections, will be met.
-It can foster communication and education about different tasks and why they should be completed a certain way.
+Devoting resources to creating a cleaning plan brings multiple payoffs.
+A checklist-style plan helps ensure cleaning goals will be met, like reducing the spread of infections.
+It can foster communication and education about different tasks, and why those tasks should be completed a certain way.
 Most importantly, formal cleaning standards increase buy-in from inmates and their supervisors, creating a sense of ownership and boosting morale.

 Corrections Interiors: Designed for Easy Cleaning

 Jail and prison designers use specific, robust materials for interiors.
-Vinyl composite tile, sheet goods and carpet are inappropriate choices as they use water-based adhesives.
+Vinyl composite tile, sheet goods, and carpet use water-based adhesives making them inappropriate choices.
 This allows the material to be lifted off and possibly shaped into a weapon.

-Flooring systems that bond permanently to the concrete substrate are the preferred choice.
+Instead, correctional facilities choose flooring systems that bond permanently to the concrete substrate.
 The materials are seamless and resistant to harsh cleaners.
 They don’t absorb urine or other fluids.
 Floor-to-wall cove bases reduce corners so moisture and microbes can’t accumulate.
 Antibacterial protection, often imbedded into the material, also helps.

-Fixtures like toilets and sinks are also extra durable.
-Heavy gage stainless steel is a more reliable choice than porcelain.
+These facilities also choose extra durable fixtures like toilets and sinks.
+Heavy gage stainless steel matches needs better than porcelain.
 Seamless welding removes voids or crevices to conceal contraband.
 It also removes places for water or other liquids to pool.

 Slips, Trips, and Falls are Still a Concern

-Wet floors, from leaky sinks or incomplete cleaning, can cause expensive slip and fall accidents anywhere…even in prison.
-And the results can be expensive.
+Wet floors, from leaky sinks or incomplete cleaning, can cause expensive slip and fall accidents anywhere – even in prison.
+And the results can create great expense.
 “Back in February 2017, an ex-mob boss filed a lawsuit against Brooklyn’s Metropolitan Detention Center, asking for $10 million, because he slipped and fell while playing ping-pong in prison,” writes Robert Kravitz, president, AlturaSolutions in an article in Corrections.com.

 Mr. Kravitz lays out a protocol for dealing with wet messes:

-- Make sure the person cleaning the mess, be it inmate or employee, is wearing non-slip shoes.
-Dress shoes with a smooth sole are inappropriate.
+- Make sure the person cleaning the mess, be it inmate or employee, wears non-slip shoes.
+Dress shoes with a smooth sole create more risk.

 Chemical Program: Green Choices May Be Better

-Three different kinds of cleaners should be available to inmate cleaning crews: all-purpose, sanitizers and disinfectants.
-Each product is uniquely formulated to perform a specific job and supervisors should train crews on their attributes and uses.
+Inmate cleaning crews need three different kinds of cleaners: all-purpose, sanitizers, and disinfectants.
+Each product performs a specific job, and supervisors should train crews on their attributes and uses.

-All purpose cleaners are just that; appropriate for a variety of surfaces like counters, floors and more.
-Sanitizers, formulated to kill or reduce surface pathogens, are appropriate for kitchen surfaces.
-EPA-registered disinfectants kill 99.99% of pathogens, germs and bacteria on surfaces.
-Different disinfectants are designed to kill different types of organisms.
-Be sure you are using the correct chemical.
-Both sanitizers and disinfectants require dwell time, which can be anywhere from three minutes to 10, to work effectively.
+All purpose cleaners clean a variety of surfaces like counters, floors, and more.
+Sanitizers, formulated to kill or reduce surface pathogens, address kitchen surfaces.
+EPA-registered disinfectants kill 99.99% of pathogens, germs, and bacteria on surfaces.
+Different disinfectants kill different types of organisms.
+Be sure cleaning workers use the correct chemical.
+Both sanitizers and disinfectants require dwell time, which can be anywhere from three to 10 minutes, to work effectively.

-No matter the chemical, care should be taken to protect everyone’s health.
-The American Correctional Association’s “Clean and Green” Policy on Environmentally Responsible and Sustainability-Oriented Practices recommends that correctional institutions “reduce pollution through the use of non-toxic, non-caustic chemicals, liquids, and powders” according to an article in Correctionsone.com.
+No matter the chemical, take care to protect everyone’s health.
+The American Correctional Association created a “Clean and Green” Policy on Environmentally Responsible and Sustainability-Oriented Practices.
+They recommend that correctional institutions “reduce pollution through the use of non-toxic, non-caustic chemicals, liquids, and powders,” according to an article in Correctionsone.com.

 The Right Equipment and Tools

-The right cleaning equipment and tools can make cleaning a correctional facility easier and safer.
-Mops, buckets, sprayers and microfiber cleaning cloths will not remove dangerous pathogens and other soils from overcrowded interiors.
-New technology, like no-touch spray-and-vac systems or dispense-and-vac systems, will.
+The right cleaning equipment and tools make cleaning a correctional facility easier and safer.
+Mops, buckets, sprayers, and microfiber cleaning cloths fail to remove dangerous pathogens and other soils from overcrowded interiors.
+Instead, No-Touch Cleaning systems or Dispense-and-Vac systems, will.